ddempsey/whakaari/README.md

 git clone https://github.com/ddempsey/whakaari
 ```

-2. CD into the repo, switch to the real-time branch and create a conda environment
+2. CD into the repo, switch to the transfer-learning branch and create a conda environment

 ```bash
 cd whakaari